PS Waubuno: Wreck and legal controversy

 When news of the wreck reached Thomas Long, the president of the Georgian Bay Transportation Company (owner of the Waubuno), he disputed the findings and visited the wreck himself in July.
 A summary of the expedition stated that the ship was now "further in deep water" but attributed this movement to earlier expeditions.
 It claimed that there were no "indications of her having blown up", and although "the whole deck was completely gone, and some portions of the side being worn away", they emphasized that parts of the boat had "an exceedingly fresh appearance — almost as much so as the day she was launched".

 Citizens called for a government enquiry, but this was thwarted.
 One opponent was the local Collingwood Messenger newspaper, reported to be "frighting to prevent an enquiry".
 The Northern Advance journal complained that "the Messenger man has never yet visited the scene of the wreck and examined the hull while we have done so six or eight different times."
 Some tried for civil suits but the Georgian Bay Transportation Company succeeded in obtaining an injunction against proceedings.
 When the same company's ship Simcoe was lost in November 1880 and similar safety concerns were raised, a local newspaper reported that "Collingwood is getting an unenviable notoriety for sending to sea marine hearses....
 The owners in both cases are the same....
 The Waubuno was not seaworthy, and there is reason to believe that the owners were aware of the fact, yet, for greed of gain, she was sent to sea....
 Competent judges assert that the Simcoe was equally unsafe...."
 Legal cases regarding the Waubunos owners continued in vain in the 1880s.

 Other parts of the ship have been recovered over the years.
 A hull which is thought to be that of Waubuno can be found in waters 15 ft (4.5 metres) deep at 45°07′15″N 80°09′58″W, near Wreck Island. though the identification is disputed.
 Its rudder can be found on display at Midland Ontario's Huronia Museum.
-There is a wreck closer to Wreck Island at 45°08'30.7"N 80°05'54.5"W .Its anchor was recovered in 1959.
+There is a wreck closer to Wreck Island at 45°08'30.7"N 80°05'54.5"W. Its anchor was recovered in 1959 and is currently on display at Waubuno Beach, Parry Sound.